vanessuniq/photo_gallery/README.md

+# Photo Gallery

+This is a responsive photo gallery template built using CSS FLEXBOX features.

+# Hosted Photo Gallery

+The static page is hosted at ...

-# photo_gallery
+# Stacks Used
-Responsive phot gallery template
+  - CSS